 The application process and the financial conditions for your studies depend on your connection to Norway.

 If you are a Norwegian citizen, or you hold a permanent or renewable residence permit for Norway, you must apply for admission through NUCAS, the Norwegian Universities and Colleges Admission Service (in Norwegian: Samordna opptak).
 In order to be eligible for admission, documented proficiency in both English and Norwegian is required from these applicants to all first cycle studies.
 The admission to all first cycle studies in Norway is centralized.
 NUCAS deals with applications to first cycle studies (bachelor’s studies) at all state higher education institutions and some private colleges.
 Applying to Norwegian universities and colleges is free of charge.
 To be admitted to first cycle (bachelor’s) studies at a Norwegian university or university college, you normally need to have an education that you find in this list (please choose your country in the list).
 This Higher Education Entrance Qualification is called “generell studiekompetanse for søkere med utenlandsk utdanning (GSU) in Norwegian.
 Keep in mind that some programs may have specific admission requirements beyond the requirement for GSU.
 All applications are processed online by NUCAS/Samordna opptak.
 You will find detailed information in English about the process including the deadlines on their website.
-Please consult their list of higher education institutions and their study offer in their course overview (in Norwegian: Søkerhandboka).
+Please consult their list of higher education institutions and their study offer on their webpage.

 Documented proficiency in both English and Norwegian is also required from applicants to all first cycle studies in Norway.
 Most teaching in higher education in Norway is in Norwegian (with the exception of some specific programs in English for international students).
 Many of the textbooks are also in Norwegian.
 Therefore, it is necessary to have a good working knowledge of written and spoken Norwegian.